-It is expected that dust emissions from these works will be minimal.
-However, should dust become an issue which may result in an objectionable or offensive effect beyond the work site boundary, works shall cease until appropriate dust suppression measures are put in place.
-These measures may include the use of water carts or irrigation on the exposed areas; and slowing or minimising vehicle movement.
+Should dust become an issue which may result in an objectionable or offensive effect beyond the work site boundary, works shall cease until appropriate dust suppression measures are put in place.
+These measures may include the use of water carts or irrigation on the exposed areas, and slowing or minimising vehicle movement.